-If the point (l-s, s) were far from the boundary and were in P_x together with more than logarithmic neighborhood, then the string x would have much better two-part descriptions (with the same or even smaller total length and with larger size), so Theorem 254 (d) would imply that the string x appears in the list earlier (more that 2^s elements follow x in the enumeration), which is impossible in our construction.
+If the point (l-s,s) were far from the boundary and were in P_x together with more than logarithmic neighborhood, then the string x would have much better two-part descriptions (with the same or even smaller total length and with larger size), so Theorem 254(d) would imply that the string x appears in the list earlier (more than 2^s elements follow x in the enumeration), which is impossible in our construction.

 The next result explains in which sense these descriptions are universal.
-Let x be an arbitrary string and let A be some finite set that contains x.
-Let l be the maximal complexity of the elements of A. As before, let us split the strings of complexity at most l (there are N_l of them) into parts corresponding to 1s in the binary representation of N_l .
-Let B be the part that contains x and let 2^s be its size.
+Let x be an arbitrary string, and let A be some finite set that contains x.
+Let l be the maximal complexity of the elements of A. As before, let us split the strings of complexity at most l (there are N_l of them) into parts corresponding to ones in the binary representation of N_l .
+Let B be the part that contains x, and let 2^s be its size.

 THEOREM 262.
-The hypothesis $B = B{x,l}$ (considered as an "explanation" for x) is not worse than A in terms of complexity and optimality deficiency: (a) $C(B) \leq C(A) + O(\log l);$ (b) $\delta(x \mid B) \leq \delta(x \mid A) + O(\log l);$
+The hypothesis $B = B{x,l}$ (considered as an explanation for x) is not worse than A in terms of complexity and optimality deficiency: